 This is the latest in the series of annual posts on the state of global infrastructure finance and its lessons for India's infrastructure financing plans.
-The earlier versions are herehere, here, here, and here
+The earlier versions are here, here, here, here, and here.

 The unambiguous takeaway is that contrary to the hype among investment bankers, consultants and boosters in the media, India's infrastructure financing has to come from domestic capital sources.
 For policy makers captured by this hype, sooner the reality check, better for the country's massive infrastructure financing needs.
-This is more evidence on a problem on which I have written a very long paper here
+This is more evidence on a problem on which I have written a very long paper here.

 1. This is the summary of global unlisted infrastructure funding raised over the last 15 years.